m0d3rnX/Marlin-FlashForge-Creator-Pro-2016/README.md

 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

 ## FlashForge Creator Pro
-I used the example config of the official repo
-+ use of the part cooler (which is missing in the official one for some reason)
-+ firmware retraction enabled
+I used the example config of the official repo and added some features ++ use of the part cooler (which is missing in the official one for some reason) ++ firmware retraction enabled
-+ firmware fan control for the extruders enabled instead of gcode-based
+++ firmware fan control for the extruders enabled instead of gcode-based